Shab-e-Barat: Significance and traditions

 To pray for the dead and ask God for the forgiveness of the dead is a common ceremony in all cities that hold Barat ceremonies.
-According to a hadith tradition, Muhammad(PBUH) went into the graveyard of Baqi' on this night, where he prayed for the Muslims buried there and never repeated again on this night.
+According to a hadith tradition, the prophet Muhammad went into the graveyard of Baqi' on this night, where he prayed for the Muslims buried there and never repeated again on this night.
 On this basis, some clerics deem it advisable on this night to go to the graveyard of the Muslims to recite part of the Qur'an and pray for the dead.